Most interesting landmarks of Guernsey

 Described landmarks of Guernsey

-The Bailiwick of Guernsey includes not just Guernsey but also Alderney, Sark and several more islands form the British Crown Dependency, located close to French coast.
+The Bailiwick of Guernsey includes not just Guernsey but also Alderney, Sark, and several more islands constitute the British Crown Dependency, located close to the French coast.

 Featured: Le Déhus passage grave